 For security reasons, the front doors of the Shawnee, KS campus are locked at 4:30pm each weekday (unless there is a special event).
-Every student will receive a security card used to open the security door just west of the front (main) doors.

 If a student must leave a vehicle overnight, the Facilities and Operations Director must be informed.